astronomer/docs/astro/secrets-backend.md

     ```

 3. Add the policy you created to your AppRole.
 See [Associate Policies to Auth Methods](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-policies#associate-policies-to-auth-methods).
-4. Retrieve the `role-id` and `secret-id` for your AppRole by running the following commands:
+4. Run the following commands to retrieve the `role-id` and `secret-id` for your AppRole:

     ```sh
     vault read auth/approle/role/<your-approle>/role-id